Handles

 The following image shows a point with a Curve Type of Sharp which is changed to Curved.
 Handles are displayed and then used to change the connected edges.

-Previously, when changing a point from Sharp or Curved to Smooth, two handles were created but the movement was only on one side.
-With effect from this version, two handles are created at 180 degrees from one another, allowing movement on either side.
+When changing a point from Sharp or Curved to Smooth, two handles are created at 180 degrees from one another, allowing movement on either side.
+For more information on points and handles, refer to Points and Point Actions.

 To make the handles equal in length: